Sunshine of Your Love: Recording

 Cream performed their first American concerts in New York City in 1967.
 Robert Stigwood, the group's manager, booked them for a Murray the K package show at the RKO Manhattan Theatre from 25 March to 2 April 1967.
 When it was finished, Stigwood arranged for a recording session with Ahmet Ertegun at Atlantic Studios.
 Bruce and Brown had a number of new songs in various stages of development and entered the studio on 3 April.
 Initially, Ertegun assigned Dowd to work with the trio.
 Dowd had worked with many of the biggest jazz and rhythm and blues musicians in the 1950s and 1960s.
 However, Cream was his first exposure to extreme volume levels.
 The group arrived at Atlantic with their concert setup of multiple Marshall amplifiers (each 100 watts).
 Dowd was surprised by the amount of equipment accompanying the trio: "They recorded at ear-shattering level ...
 Everyone I'd worked with before was using Fender Deluxes [about 20 watts] or Twins [about 80 watts]—six- and seven-piece bands that didn't play as loud as this three piece did."

 Ertegun brought in producer Felix Pappalardi, who he believed could work as a go-between with the group and Dowd.
 They began with "Strange Brew", "Tales of Brave Ulysses", and "Sunshine of Your Love".
-Ertegun previewed the demos and was unhappy, expecting more blues-based material that was found on Fresh Cream.
+Ertegun previewed the demos and was unhappy, expecting blues-based material like that to be found on Fresh Cream.
 Jerry Wexler, Ertegun's Atlantic Records partner, reportedly went as far as to call it "psychedelic hogwash".
 However, Booker T. Jones (producer and keyboardist of Booker T. & the M.G.'s) and Otis Redding (both whose Stax recordings at the time were distributed by Atco parent Atlantic) gave "Sunshine of Your Love" their wholehearted approval.
 Differences were smoothed over by the time Cream returned in May 1967 to finish recording the songs for Disraeli Gears.

 With Pappalardi and Dowd, work continued on "Sunshine of Your Love".
 For his guitar solo, Clapton used a sound known as the "woman tone", which is described as "smooth, dark, singing, sustaining", by author Mitch Gallagher.
 The actual guitar that Clapton used has been identified as a 1964 Gibson SG, known as "the Fool".
 It is one of the best-known examples of the woman tone and quotes the melody from the perennial pop standard "Blue Moon".
 By using the song's major pentatonic scale, Clapton provides a contrast with the riff's blues scale.
 A writer for the Rock and Roll Hall of Fame describes this as "creating a balance between the sun and the moon".

 Baker plays much of the song on the tom-toms, described as sounding African (Schumacher) and Native American (Shapiro).
 Covach and Boone note he "concentrates on the lower tom sounds and uses an articulation and sound reminiscent of the jazz drumming in the Woody Herman or Benny Goodman bands".